-Teehäuschen Flora: On the descent from Sunnegga to Zermatt, is the legendary Champagne Bar or Teehäuschen Flora.
+On the descent from Sunnegga to Zermatt, is the legendary Teehäuschen Flora.
 This is the best place to end your skiing day.
-With a beautiful view of the Matterhorn, and over Zermatt, ice-cold champagne is served.
+Where you can drink ice-cold Champagne, accompanied by beautiful views of the Matterhorn, and over Zermatt.

-Cervo is a great spot too, just at the bottom of the piste, they have live music.
+Cervo is a great spot too, just at the bottom of the piste.
+It has live music and a beautiful terrace.

 Spycher, their menu is centered around Flambé dishes from meats to desserts.
 Take the Crepes Suzette for dessert.